kyma-incubator/compass/docs/kyma-environment-broker/03-05-authorization.md

 ```
 >**NOTE:** If you do not use the `/oauth` prefix, the Basic authorization is performed.

-You must also specify the `Authorization: Bearer` token header:
+You must also specify the `Authorization: Bearer` request header:
 ```
 Authorization: Bearer {ACCESS_TOKEN}
 ```